PxPerfectMike/scootloops/readme.md

 ![Build Status](https://github.com/PxPerfectMike/scootloops/actions/workflows/node.js.yml/badge.svg)

-`scootloops` is a JavaScript library designed to simplify common looping and filtering operations.
-It provides a set of intuitive functions that can handle tasks such as looping through a range of numbers, filtering an array of objects based on specific criteria, or transforming an array with a mapping function.
+`scootloops` is a JavaScript utility library that goes beyond simple looping and filtering to provide advanced iteration patterns and utilities that aren't directly available in native JavaScript.
+It offers a comprehensive set of functions for performance optimization, complex data structure traversal, advanced control flow, parallel processing, and data transformation.

 ## Installation